About Us

 2006

-In January, the magazine “Civitas” is transformed and published in newsstands, attached to the “Giornale dell’Arte”, the first issue of “Il Giornale di Civita”.
-On the eve of the elections of 9 April 2006, the Civita Association, the FAI [Italian National Trust] and the WWF [World Wide Fund for Nature] appeal to the President of the Council of the future Italian government.
+In January, the magazine “Civitas” was transformed and the first issue of “Il Giornale di Civita” appeared on newsstands, as a supplement to the “Giornale dell’Arte”.
+On the eve of the elections on 9 April 2006, Associazione Civita, FAI and WWF addressed an appeal to the Prime Minister of the future Italian government.

 2007